 The Company has entered into a licensing agreement with Takeda Pharmaceuticals Company Ltd. (Takeda) under which Takeda received the right to use the Company's intellectual property as a functional license.
+Microtrol, one of our key proprietary technology platforms, was utilized to develop Mydayis.
 The Company is eligible to receive royalties under this agreement based on net product sales of Takeda's product, Mydayis.